Hyperion-BT/helios-book/src/api/reference/datum.md

 # `Datum`

-Base class of `HashedDatum` and `InlineDatum`.
+Represents either an inline datum, or a hashed datum.

 ## Static methods

 ### `fromCbor`

 Decodes a CBOR encoded datum.
-Returns either a `HashedDatum` or an `InlineDatum` instance.
+Can be inline or hashed.

 Mutates `bytes` and shifts it to the following element.